microsoft/pai/examples/job-editor/README.md

-# Launcher a jupyter job-editor
+# Launcher a jupyter job-editor for interactive debugging

+The example is a prototype of online job editor.
+It demonstrates:

+1. Launcher a jupyter notebook for online editing and interactive debugging.
+The editor is running on PAI, so user will debug on the same environment as the job will be running and get the feedback on the fly.
-The example demonstrate how we leverage PAI restserver APIs to create an online job editor basing on jupyter.
+2. Leverage PAI restserver APIs to submit job on PAI.
+So user could try more experiments without leaving the editor.

-It runs as a normal PAI job, on the online editor we could `prepare dependencies`, `test code`, `submit job to PAI` and `do all other things` on the fly.
+The job-editor runs as a normal PAI job, launch a jupyter notebook `prepares dependencies`, `tests code`, `submits job to PAI` and `does all other things`.

-We havn't done any encapsulation on the python code, it's simple and easy to improve and extend, any changes are welcomed.
+We havn't done any encapsulation, leaving the `raw code` exposing the implemetation details.
+It's simple and for extending, any improves are welcomed.

 ## Setup